vbommisetty/vbommisetty/README.md

 ### 🚀 About My Professional Journey

--   🔭 I'm currently focused on leveraging data to deliver insights.
--   🌱 My academic journey and project work have equipped me with a strong foundation in **distributed computing, machine learning, and data pipeline development**.
+-   🌱 My academic journey and project work have equipped me with a strong foundation in **machine learning, distributed computing, and data pipeline development**.
 -   💡 I thrive on tackling complex data challenges, from designing efficient ETL processes to building predictive models and optimizing large-scale data workflows.
--   🏥 I'm particularly excited about the applications of data engineering with health technology, sports strategy, and sales analytics.
+-   🏥 I'm particularly excited about the applications of data engineering with sports strategy, health technology, and sales analytics.
 I am seeking to contribute to innovative solutions that leverage data for real-world impact.
 -   💬 Ask me about **Data Science for biology, sports, or sales analytics!**
 -   📫 How to reach me: [bommisettyvaibhav@gmail.com](mailto:bommisettyvaibhav@gmail.com)